Literally or Figuratively or Virtually?

 You can literally open a package as soon as it arrives, but you can only figuratively open your heart to love.

-You can also only figuratively tell the whole world how you feel but, instead, you can literally tell every person whom you come in contact with about your feelings.
+You can also only figuratively tell the entire world how you feel, but you can literally tell every person whom you come in contact with about your feelings.

 Feel like you’re so frustrated that you’re literally going to explode?
 Wrong!
-You may feel like you’re figuratively going to erupt, but it’s safe to say you won’t literally combust due to an emotion anytime soon.
+You may feel you’re figuratively going to erupt, but it’s safe to say you won’t literally combust because of an emotion anytime soon.

 Most common goof I hear is using literally to show intent but not necessarily actuality or accuracy: “I literally died when she turned me down for a date.”